na-na-hi/renget/archive/wgrentry.md

 (Story Title) (Link to post in previous thread)
 Tags: (just copy-paste what the author put in their original post)

+## /wg/ Writing Rumble Story Anchor (only use when there's a contest happening; I guess we don't need it anymore since submissions are closed?)

+/VT/ WRITING RUMBLE STORY ANCHOR
+Reply to this post with your contest submissions.

+Submissions are now open, and close on 08/25.
+Rules, submitted stories and other information can be found at: rentry.org/WGWC

 ## Special Section: Why OP Is a Faggot